Did I ever tell you about the time I played Desdemona?

 There are a lot of those in the world.
 If you’re able to help someone cross even one off the list, we’re all better off.

 So if you’re wrestling with what your art is for, think about how your product makes your customers feel.
 Think about how it helps them become the person they long to be.
-Then write that stuff down in a way that feels honest, simple and true.
+Then in a way that feels honest, simple and true.

 And prepare to be very, very busy.

 If you've liked what I've had to say,